Learn to Discern: Media Literacy Trainer's Manual

 Methodology

-This curriculum is based on our peer-reviewed and internationally recognized Learn to Discern approach to media and information literacy.
-It focuses on building the agency and skills of those who interact with information.
-It is not about prescribing a list of “good” or “bad” information sources or criticizing participants’ choice of news outlets.
+These curricula and manuals are based on our peer-reviewed and internationally recognized Learn to Discern approach to media and information literacy.
+It focuses on building the skills, agency, and resilience of those who interact with media and information.
+It is not about prescribing a list of “good” or “bad” content or sources or criticizing participants’ choice of media.

 Learn to Discern starts with building awareness of how the information space and its new features (such as speed, volume, and reach of information) interplay with human cognitive biases and emotional needs to produce filter bubbles, limit our choices, and push us into split-second decisions.
 It then gradually leads learners toward regaining control over their information space by honing their critical-thinking skills and abilities to identify and verify credible information.
 It concludes with building healthier information engagement habits, increasing demand for credible information, and strengthening participants’ commitment to sharing information responsibly.